‘It was hard enough before’: Manitoba’s drought, worsened by climate crisis, is upending Prairie life

 And the Oldman River isn’t alone.
 It’s a tributary to the South Saskatchewan River, a major waterway that flows to Saskatchewan and whose waters ultimately end up in the Hudson Bay.
 Researchers have determined summer flows have reduced by 84 per cent in the South Saskatchewan between 1912 and 2003.

-Bradley said research done in 2003 in the lower portions of the South Saskatchewan River basin found users should be withdrawing no more than 40 per cent of the average annual flow in the Oldman River.
+Bradley said research done in 2003 in the lower portions of the South Saskatchewan River basin found users should be withdrawing no more than 40 per cent of the natural flow in the Oldman River.
 That was already being exceeded, Bradley said, so a “compromise” was reached in which 55 per cent of average annual flow could be allocated for use and 45 per cent would be kept in the river.

 Bankes called this “a very low minimum flow requirement.”